-I love a property, what is the next step?
+I found a property I love, what is the next step?
 Make an offer with your realtor.
 When the offer is accepted on a property, it is mandatory by law to have a notary to verify the transaction and be represented.
 The seller will be represented by his lawyer, and you with your lawyer.
-We, at Re/max, work with notaries fluent in English, Spanish, and even some who speaks French.
+We, at RE/MAX, work with notaries fluent in English, Spanish, and even some who speaks French.
 Your realtor will guide you from the very beginning until the closing date, and even after.

 Is there a Costa Rica MLS?
-No. Currently, there is no nationally sanctioned Multiple Listing Service.
+Not publicly.
 Some local associations have supported and/or are recommending certain systems, but participation is not required and there is no one system supported by all the associations.
 But at RE/MAX Ocean Surf and Sun, we do have an internal MLS and it is including all listings of other agencies, listed by the owners and Remax listings.
 Good agents will know the best deals in their market and will show you their own listings and those of other agencies that fit your parameters.
-We work with all legitimate agencies and agents.
-We represent you and our goal is to find you the perfect property.
+With our unique tool, we are able to present you all of the options available to find you the perfect property.

-How much are closing costs for the buyer?
+How much are closing costs in Costa Rica for the buyer?
 The Buyer is usually expected to pay for the 1.25% plus tax notarial fee as this work is mostly on the Buyer's behalf.
 The mandatory taxes and fees to pay to transfer a property are 1.5% (share transfer) or 2.4% (property transfer), levied on the highest of the fiscal value of the property or the purchase price.
 This tax is usually shared equally between the buyer and seller but it is subject to negotiation.
 The Escrow fees are also typically shared equally by the Buyer and Seller and are between 0.20% and 0.25% plus tax of the purchase price (with a minimum amount of a few hundred dollars per transaction).
 Closing costs are typically as follows: